StorePilot/storepilot-woo/readme.txt

 WC requires at least: 3.2.6
 WC tested up to: 3.3.3

-StorePilot extends your woocommerce experience with professional management tools.
+StorePilot extends your woocommerce experience with professional desktop management tools.

 == Description ==

-StorePilot is a management tool specialized to suit your selling and warehouse needs.
+StorePilot is a management tool specialized to suit your selling and warehouse needs right into your desktop.

 Major features in StorePilot include: